 7. If the number of teams in a Competition (or Sub-Division) is more than 5, play shall be single-round and each team shall play one match against each other team.
 If it is less than 5, play shall be double-round.
 If it is 5, a vote of the match captains concerned shall be held to determine whether the competition shall be single- or double-round, and a simple majority shall decide.
 In the event of a tie, play shall be single-round.

-8. Teams shall normally consist of 12 players in the Under 100 and U120 competitions and 16 in the others. .
+8. Teams shall normally consist of 12 players in the Under 1450 competition and 16 in the others.
 However, matches may be played over a higher even number of boards in any Competition or Sub-Division if all match captains so agree before the start of the season.
 Such agreement must be notified to the County Match Controller in writing by all captains.

 9. Where there are two or more teams from the same County in the same Competition, these teams shall (unless otherwise provided by the Executive Committee) play all their matches with each other before any of them plays any other opponent.

 (i) Matches will normally be played on a home and away basis, alternating in successive seasons.
 Pairings and match dates will be advised by the County Match Controller by the end of August.

 (ii) Fixtures may be rearranged by agreement between the match captains.
 Unless a Force Majeure Event (see 10(a)(iii)) has occurred, any request to rearrange a match should be made to the opposing captain not less than one calendar month before the date of the match (two weeks in the case of matches due to be played on or before 12 October).